Ice core: Structure of ice sheets and cores

 Two or three feet of snow may turn into less than a foot of ice.
 The weight above makes deeper layers of ice thin and flow outwards.
 Ice is lost at the edges of the glacier to icebergs, or to summer melting, and the overall shape of the glacier does not change much with time.
 The outward flow can distort the layers, so it is desirable to drill deep ice cores at places where there is very little flow.
 These can be located using maps of the flow lines.

 Impurities in the ice provide information on the environment from when they were deposited.
 These include soot, ash, and other types of particle from forest fires and volcanoes; isotopes such as beryllium-10 created by cosmic rays;

 micrometeorites; and pollen.
 The lowest layer of a glacier, called basal ice, is frequently formed of subglacial meltwater that has refrozen.
 It can be up to about 20 m thick, and though it has scientific value (for example, it may contain subglacial microbial populations), it often does not retain stratigraphic information.

-Cores are often drilled in areas such as Antarctica and central Greenland where the temperature is almost never warm enough to cause melting, but the summer sun can still alter the snow.
-In polar areas, the sun is visible day and night during the local summer and invisible all winter.
+Cores are often drilled in areas such as Antarctica and central Greenland where the temperature is almost never warm enough to cause melting, but the summer sunlight can still alter the snow.
+In polar areas, the Sun is visible day and night during the local summer and invisible all winter.
 It can make some snow sublimate, leaving the top inch or so less dense.
-When the sun approaches its lowest point in the sky, the temperature drops and hoar frost forms on the top layer.
+When the Sun approaches its lowest point in the sky, the temperature drops and hoar frost forms on the top layer.
 Buried under the snow of following years, the coarse-grained hoar frost compresses into lighter layers than the winter snow.
 As a result, alternating bands of lighter and darker ice can be seen in an ice core.